algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ##### Scenarios

-There are two possible scenarios that describe the relationship between the AWS account that creates the SQS queue and the account running the Algorithia cluster that'll be using the queue as a message broker.
+There are two possible scenarios that describe the relationship between the AWS account that creates the SQS queue and the account running the Algorithmia cluster that'll be using the queue as a message broker.

 1. The SQS queue is created within the account that's running the Algorithmia cluster.
 2. The SQS queue is created within a **different** account than the one running the Algorithmia cluster.

 ##### Scenario #1: Queue created in the same AWS account

-CloudFormation configures SQS with the appropriate IAM permissions to ensure that your Algorithia cluster is able to take actions on messages from the target queue.
+CloudFormation configures SQS with the appropriate IAM permissions to ensure that your Algorithmia cluster is able to take actions on messages from the target queue.
 As written, the CloudFormation template supports Scenario #1.
-That is to say that from within the account running Algorithia, you can use the CloudFormation template as provided to create all the resources you need, without any additional steps.
+That is to say that from within the account running Algorithmia, you can use the CloudFormation template as provided to create all the resources you need, without any additional steps.

 If you're in this scenario and don't need to explore the details of the resources being created, you can navigate to [Creating a stack with CloudFormation](#creating-a-stack-with-cloudformation).